 By Ute Junker

-Less than three hours' drive from Melbourne lies one of Australia's most famous sights: the Twelve Apostles, a series of spectacular limestone spires rising out of the ocean.
+Less than a three-hour drive from Melbourne lies one of Australia's most famous sights: the 12 Apostles, a series of spectacular limestone spires rising out of the ocean.
 However, it's worth taking the time to explore the many other delights of the Great Ocean Road, from famous surf beaches to colonies of wild koalas.

 See the Great Ocean Road's most inspiring sights